AndrewJBateman/angular-firebase-access/README.md

 ## :clipboard: Status & To-Do List

-* Status: Working.
+* Status: Working
-* To-Do: Use to update posts and image key words for website
+* To-Do: @angular/flex-layout is deprecated - Replace fxFlex with CSS.
+Use to update posts and image key words for website

 ## :clap: Inspiration